0x00Jeff/0x00Jeff.github.io/_posts/2026-02-22-HackTheBox-giveback-writeup-linux-medium.md

 ### nmap scan

-I ran `nmap` on the host to find `http` and `ssh` running on the box, http `TTLs` match expected values for open ports on `Linux` one hop away, `ssh` seems to be running on an extra hop, likely a docker container
+I ran `nmap` on the host to find `http` and `ssh` running on the box, ssh's `TTL` match the expected value for an open port on `Linux` one hop away, `http` seems to be running one extra hop away, likely in a docker container
 ```bash
 $ nmap -sCSV -vv -oN giveback 10.129.3.148
 Nmap scan report for 10.129.3.148